ShiWei-dev/shiwei-dev.github.io/contents/awards.md

-- Outstanding Graduates of HFUT, 2024
+- Outstanding Graduates of HFUT, 2024.

-- First Prize in CSP Senior Division, 2019.
+- First Prize in *CSP* Senior Division, 2019.

-- Third Prize in National Olympiad in Informatics in Provinces(NOIP) Senior Division, 2018
+- Third Prize in National Olympiad in Informatics in Provinces(*NOIP*) Senior Division, 2018.